superhero1/ffritz/README.md

 - Atom
 	- Added upmpdcli
 		- UPNP/DLNA renderer front-end for mpd
-		- l16 audio is currently not supported (would require latest mpd, which does not compile in this toolchain)
+		- l16/LPCM audio is currently not supported (would require latest mpd, which does not compile in this toolchain)
 	- Auto-start irexec
+	- Moved irexec config file to /var/media/ftp/ffritz/irexec.lircrc

 release 11
 ----------